piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Managing Pipeline Variables and Environments
 - Sample application: To be decided

-### Day 12: Infrastructure as Code (IaC) and Azure DevOps 📟

-- Introduction to IaC and Tools
-- Creating Infrastructure Definitions
-- Automating Infrastructure Provisioning using ARM template
-- Automating Infrastructure Provisioning using Terraform
-- sample app: To be decided

 ### Day 13: Managing Containers and Microservices 🐋